tildetown/rodo/README.md

 3. Make the file executable by running `chmod u+x ~/bin/name-of-your-file`

-# Usage
+# List of commands

-Type `rodo` plus one of the commands below with a space between `rodo` and the command.
+Type `rodo` plus one of the commands below.

 `-h` or `--help` - Displays the help message